Shots fired at North Dallas hotel

-Dallas SWAT is responding to a report of an active shooter at a North Dallas hotel Monday afternoon.
+Dallas SWAT responded to an active shooter call at a North Dallas hotel Monday afternoon.

-Authorities have been called to Hawthorn Suites by Wyndham Dallas Park Central on Alpha Rd.
+Authorities were called to Hawthorn Suites by Wyndham Dallas Park Central on Alpha Rd. just after 2 p.m.

-Dallas Police is currently securing the parking lot of the hotel until SWAT arrives.
+Once they arrived, they found that a male suspect entered the hotel room and fired a weapon striking the male victim.
+A female witness was also inside the room but was able to escape.

-WFAA's Tanya Eiserer is on scene and says the hotel has been evacuated and a witness told her she saw a hysterical woman who was in the room where shots were fired.
+Dallas SWAT responded and dealt with the incident as a hostage rescue.
+The suspect surrendered once SWAT entered the room.

 Initial information is that a man was acting oddly outside of a hotel room. shots were heard inside the room.— Tanya Eiserer (@tanyaeiserer) July 3, 2017